rails/rails/guides/source/routing.md

 ### Route Globbing

 Route globbing is a way to specify that a particular parameter should be matched to all the remaining parts of a route.
-For example
+For example:

 ```ruby
 get 'photos/*other', to: 'photos#unknown'